 Threat detection advances

 Threat detection is certainly a main focus of today’s AI and machine learning technology push.
 Not only can it monitor human behavior, it can detect things that aren’t quite right and sound an alert.
 Lately, big data — the ability to collect, monitor and analyze ever-increasing volumes of data — has been deployed in the ongoing battle to stay one step ahead of hackers and malicious actors (anyone from disgruntled customers to spying governments), points out Forbes.
 While big data can be a good starting point for decreasing cyber threats, inevitably a machine learning strategy will need to follow.
 And that’s what we’re seeing: advanced analytics and cutting-edge technology trying to tackle vast streams of data available via company networks, the Internet, and connected machines.

 Right now, there’s a battle of wills going on: the cyber attackers vs. everybody else.
 The winner will be the one with the control.
 AI is emerging as a tool to capture that control.

-This article is published with written permission by Brian E. Thomas, as per guidelines of the IDG Contributor Network and CIO.com
+This article was originally published with written permission by Brian E. Thomas, as per guidelines of the IDG Contributor Network and CIO.com